CoderArtist06/Snake_Godot_4/README.md

 This project reimagines the timeless Snake experience with smooth movement, modular architecture, and full controller support.
 It’s designed for learning, tinkering, and expanding, perfect for anyone exploring Godot game development.

-For gameplay details and controls, check out the [itch.io page](https://coderartist06.itch.io/snake).
+For details on gameplay and controls, check out [itch.io page](https://coderartist06.itch.io/snake), and not only that, you can download the game already compiled for Windows and Linux.

 ---